PxTools/pxtools.github.io/docs/PxWeb2/project/introduction.md

 - integrating PxWeb with internal production systems
 ### 7. Open-source complimentary applications
 To facilitate the use of PxWeb, several organisations have developed complimentary open source Px-tools:
-- For browsing and editing px-files (PxWin)
+- PxWin - for browsing and editing px-files
-- For producing px-files (PxEdit and PxJob)
+- PxEdit and PxJob - For producing px-files
-- For graphs and figures (PxGraph – requires a Highcharts lisence)
+- PxGraph - For graphs and figures (requires a Highcharts lisence)

 ### More information about tools for px-files
 Statistics Sweden: